SEKOIA-IO/documentation/docs/operation_center/integration_catalog/cloud_and_saas/digital_shadows.md

 You now have all information to configure the Digital Shadows Searchlight module and its `Send events` action to SEKOIA.IO.

-To start your playbook with a template, go to : "Create a new playbook" > "Use a template" > Search for Searchlight.
+To start your playbook with a template, go to: "Create a new playbook" > "Use a template" > Search for Searchlight.

 You can also create your own on the same basis.
-A typical playbook to retrieve and send Searchlight logs to SEKOIA.IO will use this kind of chain :
+A typical playbook to retrieve and send Searchlight logs to SEKOIA.IO will use this kind of chain:

 - A "Pull alerts from Searchlight" trigger
 - An action that sends events to SEKOIA.IO